 What Do Your Components Say You Can Tow?

 Next, the receiver, ball, or whatever you use to attach the trailer.
 They all have a weight rating, and usually it’s right on the parts.
 Here are a few images showing ball ratings, as well as drawbar ratings for example.

-Capacity of every piece in the string must be higher than the actual trailer and load.
-This includes the hitch, axles and construction of the trailer.
+Capacity of every piece in the string must be higher than the actual trailer + load.
+This includes the hitch, axles and parts of the trailer.
 You need to know the ratings because they dictate how much you can tow with them.

 Finally, there are the pieces we don’t often consider — like the tow vehicle tire ratings, similar to the trailer tire ratings.
 Often these ratings are dependent on the tire pressure, so when you tow, pump up the tires for the load you wish to carry.

 Some Towing Misnomers

 Transmission.
 Many people say: You can tow more with an automatic transmission.
 While it’s definitely easier, it’s a warp to the truth.
 Having worked in a transmission division, I saw behind the scenes, and yes, manufacturers tend to de-rate manual transmission vehicles.
 Here are 2 big factors:

 - Torque multiplication in the torque converter of an automatic does help launch and maneuvering.
-Contrasting, people tend to burn the manual clutch when maneuvering a heavy trailer.
+Contrasting, people with less skill tend to burn the manual clutch when maneuvering a heavy trailer.
 In fact, many clutches in manual transmission trucks are not made for it.
 Super heavy manual clutches are just not as drivable when the vehicle is empty, so manufacturers don’t like to sell them.

 - Cooling.
 You can add a bigger cooler to an automatic, because it has a pump.
 Manual transmissions create much less heat, but without a pump, they are harder to cool.
 And, the clutch has only air cooling.
 (Think about less experienced drivers.
 Can you smell the “burning” clutch?)

 4 x 4.
 There are various stories out there about whether 4-wheel-drive improves or degrades towing capacity.
 It’s a plus and minus.
 Don’t worry about the stories.
 If you need 4×4, then get it.
 If you prefer a vehicle without, that works too.
 Just go back to the manufacturers specification, and stay within the limits.